thadryanjs/install-arch-on-vm/InstallVM.md

     hwclock --systohc --utc

-This command is also silent when succesful.
+This command is also silent when successful.

 ## Users and Permissions